-We provide support for PHP 7.2, 7.3, and 7.4 for all new Bolts and websites with us.
+We provide support for PHP 7.3, 7.4, 8.0 and 8.1 for all new Bolts and websites with us.
 Our PHP installations are optimized for speed and performance, with unique features for Servebolt customers.
-Our recommendation is to always run the most modern stable version of PHP that your application supports.
-It […]
+Our recommendation is to always run the most modern stable version of PHP that your application supports. […]

 Our short answer is no. Why can’t I get sudo or root access?
 First of all, the Servebolt Operations Team does the maintenance and configuration of the servers.
 That is our job, and part of our managed hosting product.
 The servers and their configuration is optimized for maximum performance.
 We […]